rita-barbosa/LAPR2-2223/docs/sprintA/us004/01.requirements-engineering/Readme.md

 > **Question:** What are the attributes of the Owner?
 >
 > **Answer:**  The Owner's attributes are: name, citizen's card number, tax number, address, email address, and telephone number.

+> **Question:** What are the attributes of the Agent?
+>
+> **Answer:**  The Agent's attributes are: name, citizen's card number, tax number, email address, contact telephone number, and the agency to which they are assigned.

+> **Question:** What are the attributes of the location?
+>
+> **Answer:**  The location's attributes are: street name, city, district, state and Zip Code.

 > **Question:** Does an Owner need to be registered in the system to submit a request for a property listing?